antontranelis/utopia/README.md

 ## Features

+* These three types of entries you can search and/or map easily yourself:
+    * Places
+    * Events (temporary places)
+    * People (profiles)

 * Register / Login...to create a profile and share your profile location wherever you would like to map it.

-* Your Profile includes:
+Your Profile includes:
     * avatar (sml. profile picture)
     * offers (you would like to make)
     * needs (you would like to be satisfied)
     * free text (please add your phonenr. or mail to be reachable)

-* These three types of entries you can search and/or map easily yourself:
-    * Places
-    * Events (temporary places)
-    * People (profiles)

 Sharing of places and events does not require registration/login

-HAPPY MAPPING . . . .

-NAMA(P)STÉ

 ## Install
 ```